bedosport/bedosport/README.md

-### Hi everyone, Iam Abdelrahman Fared a Software Developer.
+### Hi everyone, I am Abdelrahman Fared an adaptable Senior Software Engineer.

 <img src="https://cdn-images-1.medium.com/max/1024/1*rCXeo6kOg0EYjUzlFAiSkQ.jpeg" raw = true>

-I have an experience in web development using Asp.net Core and have knowledge in PHP Laravel, Android (Java) .
-Works on a lot of excited projects like Self Driving Car and OMR.
-Talented at cultivating collaborative and supportive team environment.
+Skilled in delivering customized and optimized solutions.Thrives within tight deadlines by applying agile development strategies.
+Hardworking software development professional driven to increase team effectiveness.
+Focused on usability and performance improvements.
+Proven history of developing useful and efficient projects .I have experience in web development using .NET Core, and knowledge in PHP Laravel and Android (Java).
+I've worked on exciting projects like CTS, Self-Driving Car, and OMR, and excel at fostering a collaborative and supportive team environment.

 <!--